AnnMarieW/dash-bootstrap-templates/README.md

 Note the All-in-One component switches the Bootstrap stylesheet for the app and sets the default figure template for the theme, however, figures must be updated in a callback in order to render with the new template.
 See the callback below for an example.
-The `template_from_url` is a helper function that gets the template name based on the theme url.
+The `template_from_url` is a helper function that returns the template name based on the theme url.
 For example `template_from_ur(dbc.themes.SLATE)` returns `"slate"`